 Hand-made poetics, community arts & experimental translation.
 Girasol Press sits between the world of poetry-pamphlet publishing, which is often fast & ephemeral, and the slow-paced ethos of the artist-book.
 We try to foster a collaborative ethos and to work between design and text.
 The aesthetic is bright, bold colours, paired or contrasted for sunflower-like visual vibes.
 It’s not particularly subtle (& that's how we like it).

-In the last couple of years we’ve started Girasol Local, a meeting-place for community arts publishing projects that stress tactile creativity, print technologies and book-design.
+In the last couple of years we’ve started Girasol Collab, a meeting-place for community arts publishing projects that stress tactile creativity, print technologies and book-design.
 Under this rubric over the last two years we’ve co-published two issues of Route 57, The University of Sheffield’s creative writing journal: Issue 14, Loco-Motion; and Issue 15, Environs: Modern Natures.